MansMeg/BSDA/grading/assignment8_grading.md

 Are the evaluation questions answered and are the total number of hours put written down in the report.
 If not fail and resubmit.

+### Q2d - fail/pass

+Is an oral exam question contribution included?
+To pass this requirement, the submission must include one proposed oral exam question connected to this assignment, a short model answer, a brief indication that the question is not already in the oral exam list or very close to it, and a clear Yes/No statement about whether the course staff may use or adapt it in future oral exams.
+The question and answer must not be written using large language models, such as ChatGPT.
+If missing or clearly not serious, fail and resubmit.

 ## Model assessment: LOO-CV for factory data with Stan